usds/SME-QA-Website/pages/phases/job-analysis/creating-assessments-from-competencies.md

 ## Scoring criteria
 Scoring criteria should be defined when the assessment is created.
 Based on the scoring criteria, the applicant will either not meet or meet the associated required competency and required proficiency level being tested.
 If the hiring action is using the assessment both as a pass/fail assessment against the minimum bar and to later create categories, applicants can also note if the applicant “exceeds” the requirement on the scoring sheet.
 In this case, the reviewer should be provided with a definition of what it means to “meet” vs “exceed” the required proficiency level.
 SMEs can also define what a “good” answer looks like ahead of time while they are creating the assessment.

-#### Example competency scoring: Analytical ability
+#### Example competency scoring: Analytical Ability

 - Meets Requirements: The submission encompasses the issues and evidence that were identified in the answer key table.
 A recommendation is provided.
-- Exceeds Requirements: In addition to meeting the “Meets Requirements” definition, the applicant’s summary includes mitigating factors.
+- Exceeds Requirements: In addition to meeting the “Meets Requirements” definition, the applicant’s summary includes additional detail and nuance demonstrating mastery of the subject matter.

 ## Written assessments